darakian/darakian.github.io/_posts/2018-04-02-how-many-bytes-does-it-take.md

 Why was ddh only getting through something like 3.8 files per second when there were only 1094 duplicates?

 # Files tend to cluster
 Upon further analysis it became clear that the reason for the poor performance was that files (my files at least) tend to cluster in file sizes.
+What this means is that for some given file sizes there's bound to be more demand on hashing than on other file sizes.
+In my case the issue is quite pronounced.
 In fact here's a graph of the file sizes present in my dataset

 ![Files clustering](https://raw.githubusercontent.com/darakian/darakian.github.io/master/_images/2018-04-02-how-many-bytes-does-it-take/FileSizes.png)